- Academic Affairs

 Decisions on requests for reclassification may require an extended period of time.
 The review of the petition and an initial determination of the status may take as long as six (6) weeks, not including subsequent appeals.
 During this period of time, or any further period of time required by the University, fees and charges based on the previous determination must be paid.
 If the determination is changed, any excess fees and charges will be refunded.

-PLEASE NOTE: The student shall notify the institution in writing within fifteen (15) days of any change of circumstances which may alter in-state status.
+PLEASE NOTE: The student shall notify the institution in writing within fifteen (15) days of any change of circumstances that may alter in-state status.